vkhazin/multicloud-courseware/content/monitoring/lab-azure-monitor.md

 Azure Portal console is changing frequently, [here](https://docs.microsoft.com/en-us/azure/azure-monitor/learn/quick-collect-azurevm) are the latest steps to configure the log collection from VM

-Please follow the steps described in Microsoft Azure Documentation until you are able to see logs collected from the deployed VM
+Please follow the steps described in Microsoft Azure Documentation

+What we expect to see is VM logs collected and aggregated in `Log Analytics workspace` and